| Title: | Utilities for Working with R's Operators |

 Operators are allowed to have attributes.
 The one required attribute is

-, which is just a character value that serves to classification
+type, which is just a character value that serves to classification

 the operator.
 On package load, All operators from base R are assigned a